jbush001/NyuziProcessor/README.md

 1. This loads programs onto the board over the serial port, so your development machine must be connected to the FPGA board using a serial cable.

-2. The environment variable SERIAL_PORT must be set to the path to the serial device.
+2. Set the environment variable SERIAL_PORT to the path of the serial device.
 For a Prolific USB based dongle, for example, the path is.

         export SERIAL_PORT="/dev/ttyUSB0"